tmart234/TMTool/threat_modeling_notes.md

 ### Reporting/Documenting

-- All scoring metrics are threat properties or notes and therefore will show up in the HTML report!
+- All scoring metrics are threat properties and/or notes, therefore will show up in the HTML report!
-  - scoring metrics that are element properties are mapped to threat properties before scoring
+  - scoring metrics that are element properties are first mapped to threat properties before scoring
 - Improve TMT's built-in HTML reporting
-  - because of MS TMT's HTML sanitizer, we need to decode the HTML elements (~4 times) back to usable links within the report document
+  - because of MS TMT's HTML sanitizer, this project needs to decode the HTML elements (~4 times) back to usable links within the report document
   - TODO: filter selected compliance standards from metadata note
   - TODO: color code the priority levels in report